krdesigns-com/krdesigns-com.github.io/_posts/2020-07-28-Boot-raspbian-ubuntu-20.04-official-from-SSD-without-microsd.md

 Next you will need to mount the drive to your RPI, so you can fixed some files needed to allow your SSD Drive to boot by it self.

-You will require some files from [Raspberry pi git]https://github.com/raspberrypi/firmware/tree/master/boot)
+You will require *.elf and *.dat files from [Raspberry pi git](https://github.com/raspberrypi/firmware/tree/master/boot)

 ```
 # begin mounting your ssd